 Other important Wari cities were Viracochapampa, Jincamocco, Conchopata, Marca Huamachuco, and Azangaro.
 There were also purely military sites such as the fort at Cero Baul, which bordered on Tiwanaku territory to the south.
 These sites were connected to water sources and each other by a system of roads.

 Wari art is best evidenced in textile finds which often depict the Staff Deity, plants, the San Pedro cactus flower, pumas, condors, and especially llamas, illustrating the importance of these herd animals to the Wari.
-Textiles were buried with the dead and those tombs in the dry dessert have been well-preserved.
+Textiles were buried with the dead and those tombs in the dry desert have been well-preserved.
 Textiles were multi-coloured, although blue was particularly favoured, and designs were composed of predominantly rectilinear geometric forms, especially the stepped diamond motif.
 At the same time, despite seemingly regular geometric patterns, weavers often introduced a single random motif or colour change (typically using green or indigo) into their pieces.
 These could be signatures or an illustration that rules could always have exceptions.

 Wari designs eventually became so abstract that figures were essentially unrecognisable, perhaps in a deliberate attempt by the elite to monopolize their interpretation.
 Abstract figures distorted almost beyond recognition may also be an attempt to represent the shamanic transformation and drug-induced trance consciousness which were part of Wari religious ceremonies.